Cascade Parent Partnership K-8

 Students will learn the basics of how to tune their guitar, how to read and play simplified chords, and how to read and play single string tab.
 Students will learn familiar, old, and current songs.
 As students progress, they may be introduced to the CAGED chord system, more challenging tab, and more challenging songs.
 Students may also explore songs of their choice.
 Regular practice is required for success and students will be encouraged to perform for family members and the class.

-NOTE: Electives serve students within the grade band only.
+Note: Electives serve students within the grade band only.

 Instructor: Jennifer